subscribe to ourNewsletter

 Small kitchens can go Scandinavian, too!
 In fact, tiny kitchens are the best candidates for Scandinavian design because there is no room for clutter.
 This mini apartment kitchen has just the right amount of rustic design flair.
 The reclaimed wood center table offers a beautiful contrast against stark white kitchen cabinets and a bright white backsplash.
 Would you implement Scandinavian elements in your small kitchen?

 This unique Scandinavian galley kitchen stands out with a reclaimed brick wall.
 A mix of open shelving and cabinets offers plenty of storage space for cooking utensils and dishware.
 Wooden butcher block counter tops are both practical and alluring, creating the ideal space for food prep.
 Although small, this kitchen feels cozy and well-designed.
 Again, the natural light pouring in from the adjacent window makes the space appear larger and more inviting.

 When searching for the perfect Scandinavian kitchen cabinets, we offer two recommendations.
 First, choose a neutral color that will compliment the rest of the design.
-Second, opt for a simple style that isn’t too distracting, like shaker cabinets or flat panel.
+Second, opt for a simple style that isn’t too distracting, like shaker cabinets or flat panels.
 Pair them with wooden floors and simple cabinet hardware, and you’re on your way to a magazine-worthy Scandinavian kitchen!